Skip to content

 • Depression: Women with lower than average estrogen levels are more likely to experience symptoms of depression.
 During the postpartum period and menopause, two periods marked by a significant reduction in estrogen levels, menstruating people are more likely to be exposed to depression ( menopausal blues , postpartum depression);

 Progesterone is a steroid hormone produced primarily by the corpus luteum in the ovaries in women.
-Its role is particularly important in regulating the menstrual cycle and in preparing the uterus for possible pregnancy.
+Its role is particularly important in regulating the menstrual cycle and preparing the uterus for a possible pregnancy.

 The role of progesterone